Eric Smith (British Army officer)

-Brigadier Eric David "Birdie" Smith CBE DSO (August 1923 – 7 March 1998) was a senior British Army officer and military historian who was awarded the Distinguished Service Order, for leadership and gallantry on 3 September 1944, whilst serving with the 2nd Battalion, the 7th Gurkha Rifles in Italy, during the Second World War.
-Smith later commanded the 1st/2nd Gurkhas in Borneo during the Malaysia-Indonesia Confrontation.
+Brigadier Eric David "Birdie" Smith CBE DSO (19 August 1923 – 7 March 1998) was a senior British Army officer and military historian who was awarded the Distinguished Service Order, for leadership and gallantry on 3 September 1944, whilst serving with the 2nd Battalion, the 7th Gurkha Rifles in Italy, during the Second World War.
+Smith later commanded the 1st/2nd Gurkhas in Brunei.
 He was appointed a Commander of the Order of the British Empire (CBE) in 1975.

 Early life

 Birdie Smith, was born in Cupar, Fife, Scotland in August 1923.
 He was nicknamed Birdie because his nose was considered to resemble a bird's beak.
 He was educated at Allhallows College, Dorset.
 He joined the Indian Army in 1941 and following attendance at the Officer Training Unit at Bangalore was commissioned and posted to the 7th Gurkha Rifles in 1942.
 He served with the 2nd/7th Gurkhas in India and Palestine from 1942 to 1944.